 Policymakers do face difficult choices as they attempt to balance concerns about public safety, the individual’s right to refuse treatment, and fiscal responsibility.
 But without a scientific assessment of the field — including the effectiveness and efficiency of alternative approaches — rational discourse is impossible.
 The Network on Mandated Community Treatment was established to create a scientifically sound evidence base for developing effective policy and practice on whether, and how, to require certain people with mental disorders to adhere to treatment in the community.

-Network members represent the fields of psychiatry, psychology, sociology, social work, economics, and law.
+Network members represented the fields of psychiatry, psychology, sociology, social work, economics, and law.
 In its first phase, the Network made a major contribution to the debate by creating a conceptual framework that identified a range of legal, administrative, and social tools that are used as leverage to get people to accept outpatient treatment.
-In its research, the Network is exploring the five major forms of leverage described in this framework.
+In its research, the Network explored the five major forms of leverage described in this framework.
 The first two work through the social welfare system, the second two through the judicial system, and the last is a form of “self-mandate” for future use.

 Money as leverage.
 Government disability benefits for people with a serious mental disorder are in some cases received and distributed by a family member or other appointed payee.
 Payees frequently use these payments as leverage to coerce treatment.

 Housing as leverage.
 Because people who depend on disability benefits often can’t afford market-rate housing, government-subsidized housing is used both formally and informally as leverage to ensure adherence to treatment.

 Avoidance of jail as leverage.
 For people who commit a criminal defense, adherence to treatment may be made a condition of probation.
 This long-accepted judicial practice has become more explicit with the recent development of specialized mental health courts.